Bronwyn McIvor is an artist and illustrator based in Vancouver.

 They began over five years ago as a break from my larger oil paintings, but over time these drawings coalesced into something more, a growing body of work that has developed its own interconnected narratives and mythology as I collaborated with local authors and was in turn inspired to create new artworks.

-In the past year I have expanded the scope of this project again, this time painting in oils to create some new characters, and revisit existing ones.
+In recent years I have expanded the scope of this project again, this time painting in oils to create some new characters, and revisit existing ones.
 They are each a surprising combination of friendly and fearsome, handsome and hideous, funny and unfathomable.
 The characters’ individual quirks invite the viewer to look closely and imagine these folks’ strange stories.